Report an Incident of Sexual Harassment or Sexual Misconduct

 What to expect when: Reporting to the College

 Sinclair has designated the Title IX Coordinator to oversee complaints of sexual misconduct at the College.
 An individual who has experienced sexual misconduct has the right to choose whether to report the incident to Sinclair’s Title IX Office.
-The Title IX Coordinator and the Deputy Title IX Coordinator are specially trained to work with individuals who report sexual misconduct and have knowledge about on- and off-campus resources, services, and options — including the availability of interim supportive measures and accommodations.
+The Title IX Coordinator is specially trained to work with individuals who report sexual misconduct and have knowledge about on- and off-campus resources, services, and options — including the availability of interim supportive measures and accommodations.

 What to expect when: Reporting to Police